vnkazna/container_monitor/docs/developer/security-releases.md

 # Security Releases

-This guide is based on the main [`gitlab-org/gitlab` security release process]
+This guide is based on the main [`gitlab-org/gitlab` security release process](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/developer.md)

 ## DO NOT PUSH TO `gitlab-org/gitlab-vscode-extension`

 As a developer working on a fix for a security vulnerability, your main concern is not disclosing the vulnerability or the fix before we're ready to publicly disclose it.

-To that end, you'll need to be sure that security vulnerabilities are fixed in the [Security Repo].
+To that end, you'll need to be sure that security vulnerabilities are fixed in the [Security Repo](https://gitlab.com/gitlab-org/security/gitlab-vscode-extension).

-This is fundamental to our security release process because the [Security Repo] is not publicly-accessible.
+This is fundamental to our security release process because the [Security Repo](https://gitlab.com/gitlab-org/security/gitlab-vscode-extension) is not publicly-accessible.

 ## Process

 A security fix starts with an issue identifying the vulnerability.
-In this case, it should be a confidential issue on the `gitlab-org/gitlab-vscode-extension` project on [GitLab.com]
+In this case, it should be a confidential issue on the `gitlab-org/gitlab-vscode-extension` project on [GitLab.com](https://gitlab.com/)

-Once a security issue is assigned to a developer, we follow the same merge request and code review process as any other change, but on the [Security Repo].
+Once a security issue is assigned to a developer, we follow the same merge request and code review process as any other change, but on the [Security Repo](https://gitlab.com/gitlab-org/security/gitlab-vscode-extension).

 ### Schema